ExpressionEngine/ExpressionEngine-User-Guide/docs/cli/usage.md

 Pleasure to meet you, Andy!
 ```

+CLI is available for every user that has access to your site terminal.
+It does not handle authorization inside ExpressionEngine and is relying on your server's authorization method instead.

+If you want yo disable CLI globally, it can be done by setting `cli_enable` [configuration override](general/system-configuration-overrides.md#cli_enable) to `n`.

 ## List All Commands

 To view a list of all available commands, you may use the list command: